Ditectrev/DP-203/README.md

 - [ ] round robin distributed table with clustered Columnstore index.
 - [ ] heap table with distribution replicate.

-### HOTSPOT You have an Azure Data Factory instance named ADF1 and two Azure Synapse Analytics workspaces named WS1 and WS2.
+### You have an Azure Data Factory instance named ADF1 and two Azure Synapse Analytics workspaces named WS1 and WS2.
 ADF1 contains the following pipelines: ✑ P1: Uses a copy activity to copy data from a nonpartitioned table in a dedicated SQL pool of WS1 to an Azure Data Lake Storage Gen2 account ✑ P2: Uses a copy activity to copy data from text-delimited files in an Azure Data Lake Storage Gen2 account to a nonpartitioned table in a dedicated SQL pool of WS2 You need to configure P1 and P2 to maximize parallelism and performance.
 Which dataset settings should you configure for the copy activity if each pipeline?

 ![Question 119](images/question119.jpg)